Is This Employee Eligible for EPF Pension? Seeking Guidance on a Complex Case

 anujsaini6@gmail.com

-1. have we require medical certificate for confirmation the fitness for work.
+1. Do we need a medical certificate to confirm fitness for work?

 Madhu.T.K

-There is no legal formalities connected with it but it is always good if you re employ after getting a medical certificate.
-You need not take any permission from the EPFO also.
-If you continue to give him PF, you can do so and whatever contribution is payable by the employer may be deposited in the PF account only without bifurcating it into PF and Pension Fund.
+There are no legal formalities connected with it, but it is always good if you re-employ after getting a medical certificate.
+You need not seek any permission from the EPFO either.
+If you continue to provide PF to the employee, you can do so, and whatever contribution is payable by the employer may be deposited in the PF account only without bifurcating it into PF and Pension Fund.

 Madhu.T.K